topStrip1

 Yes.
 All of our therapists are able to provide best online trauma therapy and trauma treatment services to our clients.

-Booking a session with us is easy and flexible, with several options.
-You can call our office, and a team member can book you with the best fit-in therapist.
-We'll review insurance information and a few simple policies and email you a confirmation of your session date and time, whether in-person or virtual.
-Or you can select your ideal therapist from our website, select a session time that works for you, and we'll reach out to you to confirm your appointment details.
+Scheduling a session with us is convenient and adaptable, offering multiple avenues.
+You can contact our office to have a team member match you with the most suitable therapist.
+After reviewing insurance details and necessary policies, we'll send you a confirmation of your session date and format, whether virtual or in-person.
+Alternatively, you can choose your preferred therapist from our website, select a suitable session time, and we'll follow up with you to confirm the appointment details.

 Our Resources